ceebecee/ClipScape-App/README.md

 - **RAG Chat**: tool-use-capable; powers the chat assistant.

 By default each picker shows a curated shortlist.
 Flip the **Advanced** toggle to browse the full live OpenRouter catalogue, and use **Refresh** to re-fetch the latest list and prices.
 A separate **Enhanced Analysis** tab lets you configure a higher-fidelity model and frame settings for re-running a single video on demand.

-## 3. Add a source folder

-Clipscape doesn't move or copy your videos.
-It reads them and extracts individual frames and voice transcription and stores those in it's own folder.

-1. In the left sidebar, click **Add Folders** and pick a directory containing videos (or **Add Video** to pick individual files).
-2. Clipscape previews the folder, warns about any overlap with folders you've already added, then recursively scans for supported files (`.mp4`, `.avi`, `.mkv`, `.mov`, `.wmv`) and adds them to your library.
-3. Duplicate files (same path, or identical content at a different path) are skipped automatically.

-The grid in the middle of the window populates with cards, one per video, as soon as the scan finishes.

 ## 4. Let the pipeline process your videos